NikDevx/homebridge-philips-air/README.md

 Homeridge Plugin for Philips Air Purifiers

-Author: Nik_Dev

-This plugin is now using [py-air-control](https://github.com/rgerganov/py-air-control) directly to enable support for newer Philips connected air purifier models.

 ## 🔴 Foreword 🔴

-**If you only have a purifier without a humidifier function you need to install version 2.3.2!**<br>
-**The version above 2.3.2 has improvements only for humidifier.**
+**This plugin is now using [py-air-control](https://github.com/rgerganov/py-air-control) directly to enable support for newer Philips connected air purifier models.**